 deg F station date (YYYYMMDD) 100 FORT YUKON 19150627 99 TENAKEE SPRINGS 19760801 98 HAINES 19760731 98 RICHARDSON 19690616 98 MATANUSKA VALLEY 16 19660806 97 EAGLE 19500618 96 CLEAR 4 N 19690616 96 FAIRBANKS WSO AIRPORT 19690615 96 GLENNALLEN KCAM 20090709 96 MC KINLEY VIEW 19690614 96 SUSITNA MEADOWS 19710625 96 TOK 19690615 96 WEST FORK 19690615 96 WILLOW WEST 20090707 95 LADD AFB 19550725 95 NORTH POLE 19690615 95 SEWARD 19660812 95 SNOWSHOE LAKE 19910621 95 COLLEGE UNIV EXP STN 19690615

 I’ve highlighted non-interior stations in green.
 My data only run through 2010, so if any readers know of any updated records to this list, please share them.
-The records at Tenakee Springs and Snowshoe Lake seemed a bit implausible to me, so I looked at the scans of the original paper forms…nothing obviously fishy…they are official records.
-Would you have guessed that coastal or near coastal towns are 3 of the hottest 5 in Alaska?
+The records at Tenakee Springs and Snowshoe Lake seemed a bit implausible to me, so I looked at the scans of the original paper forms…nothing obviously fishy…they are official records. **[please see my comment on this in the comments section]** Would you have guessed that coastal or near coastal towns are 3 of the hottest 5 in Alaska?
 Grab an ice-cold lemonade and let me know your thoughts on the topic via the comments link below.